-CERCLIS (non-NPL) - Comprehensive Environmental Response, Compensation, and Liability Information System
+NPL - National Priority List CERCLIS (non-NPL) - Comprehensive Environmental Response, Compensation, and Liability Information System DOE - Department of Energy DOD - Department of Defense LUST - Leaking Underground Storage Tanks RCRA - Resource Conservation and Recovery Act

-Each source type is listed in each area with the exception of underground injection as waste or contaminant injection, which is not permitted in this state.
+Each source type is listed in each area with the exception of underground injection as waste or contaminant injection, that is not permitted in this state.
 The "state" sites are state Superfund sites.
 The "Nonpoint Source" category contains spray irrigation sites only at this time.
-Pesticide and nitrate monitoring data is gathered by Clemson University, Department of Fertilizer and Pesticide Control.
+Pesticide and nitrate monitoring data is gathered by Clemson University, Department of Fertilizer and Pesticide

+Control.
 The "other" category includes spills and leaks; pits, ponds and lagoons; landfills; unpermitted disposal; aboveground storage tanks; and septic tanks/tile fields.
 The "number of sites in the area" is left blank because any number of facilities can be potential sources and that data is not tracked at this time.
-The number of sites that have confirmed groundwater contamination are listed along with the contaminants (using the contaminant classes from Table 22).
-The remediation status represented by Tables 24 and 26 is not fully completed because that information is not recorded in that format in all program areas.
+The number of sites that have confirmed groundwater contamination are listed along with the contaminants (using the contaminant classes from Table 21).
+The remediation status represented by Tables 23 and 25 is not fully completed because that information is not recorded in that format in all program areas.